Teacher Agency for Inclusion and Social Justice

 - A reflection document for the senior management team of an English primary school, which enabled them to write a job description for a new member of staff responsible (in part) for overseeing the support of children with special educational needs.

-The research strongly informs the MSc programme in Inclusive Education, the core course, Inclusive Pedagogy, and the option course, Teachers as Agents of Change.
+The research strongly informs the MSc programme in Inclusive Education and Action, the core course, Inclusive Pedagogy, and the option course, Teachers as Agents of Change.
 This programme is promoted on the Inclusive Education in Action website, part of the UNESCO knowledge-base on inclusive teaching and learning, which seeks to empower teachers and learners as well as providing open access materials for policy makers and stakeholders.

 Your points/questions were very much at the centre of our conversations.
 We read them out at the start and used them as a checklist at the end.
 We still have much to iron out but lovely to have the conversation involving the needs of all.